 A number of First Amendment organizations — including the New England First Amendment Coalition (a partner organization of the U.S. Press Freedom Tracker), the New England Newspaper and Press Association, and the Rhode Island ACLU — have indicated to the court that they may intervene in the case in support of the Journal's emergency motion.

-In response to the Journal’s lawsuit, judge Vogel issued a new order, which vacates the earlier order and explicitly states that “members of the media are not precluded from contacting the jurors.”
+In response to the Journal's lawsuit, judge Vogel issued a new order on May 7, 2018, which vacates the earlier order and explicitly states that "members of the media are not precluded from contacting the jurors."

 Vogel still has not released the list of jurors to Journal reporter Katie Mulvaney.